— We called her "The Bee's Knees," our little one-eyed sloth, our little monkey. She loved the ocean, and shrimp, and her rescued human, Lori.

 — Friends of Emma is caring for the dogs, who have mobility problems among other health issues.

 — Molly the Lab disappeared in 2007; she's reaching the end of her days, but she'll be loved.

-— As Thanksgiving approaches, I reflect on all I've learned from the dogs who've shared my life.
+— At Thanksgiving, I reflect on all I've learned from the dogs who've shared my life.

 — The German Shepherd had saved Marco Lavoie from a bear attack on a 3-month trip in Quebec.

 — A Dachshund and a Maltese warmed his heart, even as he grew sick, and kept my family smiling.